 One of the highlights of SQL Server 2017 is the automation of database tuning.
 SQL Server 2017 has become much more intelligent than previous models and has saved operators the hassle of having to manually make adjustments by hand.

 This new feature allows users to be notified of performance issues, recommend solutions, and have query problems be fixed automatically.
 The adaptability of SQL Server 2017 allows it to constantly be improving on its own, and this is one of the primary reasons it has already generated such widespread recognition as a major innovator.
+In addition to this, you can find different tools designed to fine-tune different aspects of a SQL server.

 2 -Compatibility with Linux